PRiME-project/PRiMEStereoMatch/README.md

 ### Compilation
 * Clone repo to the platform: `git clone https://github.com/PRiME-project/PRiMEStereoMatch.git`
-* Enter the base directory: `cd PRiMEStereoMatch/DE_APP`.
+* Enter the base directory: `cd PRiMEStereoMatch/`.
-* Create and enter build directory: `mkdir build && cd build`
+* Create a build directory: `mkdir build`
+* Enter the build directory: `cd build`
-* Invoke cmake to build the makefile: `cmake ..` (Two dots are required in order to reference the base dir)
+* Invoke cmake to build the compilation files: `cmake ..` (Two dots are required in order to reference the base directory)
 * Compile the project with the generated makefile: `make -jN`.
-	* Set N to the number of simultaneous threads supported on your compilation platform, e.g. 8.
+	* Set N to the number of simultaneous threads supported on your compilation platform, e.g. `make -j8`.

 ### Deployment
-* Run the application from the build dir: `./DE_APP <program arguments>`
+* Run the application from the build dir: `./PRiMEStereoMatch <program arguments>`
 * The following program arguments must be specified:
 	* Media type:
 		* VIDEO